wp-plugins/array-partition/readme.txt

     [4] => Array
         (
         )
 )`

+Also see Description section for another example.

 == Frequently Asked Questions ==

 = Why not use PHP's built-in `array_chunk()`? =

 `array_chunk()` allows you to specify the number of elements per partition, not how many partitions you want.
+(See Description.)

 == Changelog ==

+= 1.1.2 =
+* Note compatibility through WP 3.3+
+* Tweak to plugin description
+* Minor additional documentation
+* Minor documentation reformatting (spacing)

 = 1.1.1 =
 * Note compatibility through WP 3.2+